-variance of the first step nonparametric estimates.
-Therefore, it seems that the model (4) is appropriately specified for the EVS 1998.
+specified for the EVS 1998.
 The reported standard errors are computed from the empirical distribution of 500 wild-bootstrap estimates.
-Note that each 12.000 Nadaraya-Watson and local linear smoothing estimates are performed in the bootstrap estimation of one standard error.
-In some cases the estimated parameters possess large standard errors and therefore have to be considered as of limited reliability.
-Standard errors are mainly driven by small sample sizes and in addition by different sample composition within and across the data segments that cannot be captured by the model.
-The chosen bandwidths are obtained by the plug-in method suggested in Fan and Gijbels (1995).
-The resulting bandwidths are mostly in the range 0.2-0.5.13 The choice of the bandwidth and the choice of the support for the nonparametric estimation affect the results.
-However, the sensitivity of the results was checked by weakly varying the boundaries of the support of the nonparametric functions.
+Note that each 12.000 Nadaraya-Watson and local linear smoothing estimates are computed in the bootstrap estimation of one standard error.
+In some cases the estimated parameters possess large standard errors and therefore have to be considered to be of limited reliability.
+The unreliability of the first stage estimates is mainly driven by small sample sizes or parts of the support with low data density.
+Furthermore, it is due to different sample compositions within and across data segments that cannot be captured by the model.
+The chosen bandwidths are obtained by using the plug-in method suggested in Fan and Gijbels (1995).
+The resulting bandwidths are mostly within the range of 0.2 - 0.5.14 The choice of the bandwidth and the support for the nonparametric estimation affects the results.
+However, the sensitivity of the results was controlled by slightly varying the boundaries of the support of the nonparametric functions.
+Thus, general insensitivity is found in cases of small standard errors.

-A selection of the most reliable point estimates is presented in table 4.
-This compares them with the expert equivalence scales of the German social benefits system, the OECD equivalence scales, the empirical evident values computed from the gross needs and with the estimation results of Merz and Faik (1995), Kohn and Missong (2003) and Bellemare et al. (2002).
-The reported ranges of the estimation results are based on the two point estimates obtained (see tables 9-11) and are not therefore based on distributional information.
-It is apparent that the results are sometimes below the value suggested by the expert equivalence scales of the German social security system or by the OECD and that they are sometimes in the range of the expert scales.
-Intuitively, the estimated equivalence scales correspond to the increase in household income such that an average household is able to maintain the same standard of living if an additional member (adult or child) is added.
-The word average means that it is the empirical mean for all households of the respective data segments.
+A selection of the most reliable point estimates is presented in table 3.
+This compares them with the expert equivalence scales of the German social benefits system, the OECD equivalence scales, the empirically evident values computed from gross needs and with the estimation results obtained by Merz and Faik (1995), Kohn and Missong (2003), and Bellemare et al. (2002).
+The reported ranges of the estimation results are based on the two semiparametric point estimates obtained (see tables 9-11) and are therefore not based on distributional information.
+Bold numbers indicate, however, that point estimates are significantly below standard rates.
+It is apparent that some results are (significantly) below the value suggested by the expert equivalence scales of the German social security system or by the OECD and that some results are in the range of the expert scales.
+Intuitively, the estimated equivalence scales correspond to the increase in household income such that an average household is able to maintain the same standard of living if one more member (adult or child) is added.
+The word average refers to the empirical mean of all households in the respective data segments.
 It is therefore an estimate of the mean equivalence scale.
-The estimates cannot provide any information about a reasonable absolute amount of gross needs for social benefits for the single person household (SO).
+The estimates cannot provide any information about a reasonable absolute figure that indicates the gross need for social benefits of a single person household (S0).

-13In a earlier version of this paper the bandwidth was chosen to be three times the optimal bandwidth.
-This high degree of oversmoothing was conducted in order to reduce the variance of the first step nonparametric estimates which was much greater when also including expenditures for durables.
+14In an earlier version of this paper the bandwidth was chosen to be three times the optimal bandwidth.
+This high degree of oversmoothing was conducted in order to reduce the variance of the first step nonparametric estimates which was much greater when including expenditures for durables.
 As a result the parameter estimates based on the two nonparametric estimators diverged to a greater extent.

-Let us turn now to a more detailed discussion of the estimation results which are presented in detail in tables 9-11.
+Let us turn now to a more detailed discussion of the estimation results which are detailed in tables 9-11.